DharshiniPES/socshield-ai-soc-dashboard/README.md

 SOCShield is an AI-powered Security Operations Center (SOC) Dashboard developed using Python and Streamlit for cybersecurity threat monitoring, investigation, alert management, and incident reporting.

-The platform processes cybersecurity log data and provides real-time security insights through threat analytics, anomaly detection, risk scoring, network visualization, and investigation workflows.
+The platform analyzes cybersecurity logs and provides security analysts with tools for threat detection, anomaly detection, risk assessment, attack visualization, and incident reporting.

 ---

-## Features
+## Key Features

 ### Threat Analytics